College & Career Planning

 In order to access Naviance, please navigate to the LCHS Naviance page.

 Student username is the last two digits of graduation year, followed by their first initial, and last name.
-Their password is their school ID number.
-Example:
+Their password is a student-generated password of their choosing.

 Sample username: 18cwentz